HMS Prince George (1895): First World War

 Upon the outbreak of the First World War in August 1914, Prince George returned to full commission on 8 August, and briefly was the squadron's first flagship, until relieved in this role by the battleship Vengeance on 15 August.
 On 25 August, Prince George covered the passage of the Plymouth Marine Division to Ostend, Belgium, and in September she covered the movement of the British Expeditionary Force from England to France.
 Prince George's Channel Fleet service ended in February 1915 when she transferred to the Dardanelles for service in the Dardanelles campaign as a "mine-bumper".
 She arrived at Tenedos on 1 March 1915, which would be her base until February 1916.
-She took part in attacks on Ottoman Turkish forts covering the Turkish Straits on 5 and 18 March.
+She took part in attacks on Ottoman forts covering the Turkish Straits on 5 and 18 March.
 On 3 May, while firing on Turkish batteries, she took a 6-inch (152-mm) hit below the waterline, and returned to Malta for repairs.Prince George was back in action on 12 and 13 July, supporting French troops with gunfire support from off of Krithia and Achi Baba.
 On 18 and 19 December she covered the evacuation of Allied troops from Suvla Bay, and the evacuation from West Beach on 8 and 9 January 1916; she was hit by a torpedo off Cape Helles on 9 January, but it failed to explode and she suffered no damage.
 She was at Salonika in January and February.
 Prince George left the Mediterranean at the end of February and paid off at Chatham Dockyard in March to provide crews for antisubmarine vessels.
 She remained at Chatham in a care and maintenance status through February 1918, serving as an auxiliary sickbay and in other subsidiary duties, then served as an accommodation ship there from March 1916 to May 1918.

 In May 1918, Prince George began a refit at Chatham for conversion to a destroyer depot ship.
 She was renamed Victorious II in September 1918, and emerged from refit in October 1918.
 She was then attached to repair ship (her sister ship and former battleship) Victorious at Scapa Flow, where she served as a depot ship to destroyers of the Grand Fleet.
 She reverted to the name Prince George in February 1919, and in March transferred to Sheerness to serve as depot ship to destroyers based on the Medway.
 Prince George was placed on the disposal list at Sheerness on 21 February 1920, and was sold for scrapping to a British firm on 22 September 1921.
 She was resold to a German firm in December 1921, and departed for Germany for scrapping.
 During the voyage, Prince George was wrecked on 30 December 1921 off Camperduin, the Netherlands.
 She subsequently was stripped of valuable materials and left as a breakwater, remaining there to this day.
 In 2014 she was buried in sand as part of a beach expansion program.
 A marker rests above where the wreck lies.